itspriddle/josh.fail/_posts/2023-01-20-get-a-random-devops-borat-or-sadserver-tweet-in-obsidian.md

 > [!quote] QOTD: @sadserver
 > making mistakes is human
 >
-> automating them is ops - @sadserver",
+> automating them is ops
 ```

 Or: